 Restart your home network router using the manufacturer's instructions.
 You may need to disconnect the power cord for 30 seconds or more.

-Note: During this time, Internet services, such as a VoIP-based phone, won't work, and you may need to reset additional network devices.
+During this time, Internet services (like a VoIP-based phone) won't work, and you may need to reset additional network devices.

 Check your network connection

 - Make sure that your Wi-Fi network has an active Internet connection.

 - Make sure that you connect your iOS devices and computer to the same network over Wi-Fi.

 - Check for network configuration changes that may interfere with syncing: